 - Kim and Matthew – I was sad that Matthew went away… Matthew was as quirky and fun as Kim was straightlaced but he managed not to annoy everyone like Freddie used to.
 He was a visiting student from Avery and Freddie’s cousin.
 He wore his heart on his sleeve and was the exact opposite of Kim.
 She was tense and uptight… this comes from trying to be a doctor and being her best all the time.
-Matthew showed friend there was more to life than work and school… and being a doctor.
+Matthew showed that there was more to life than work and school… and being a doctor.
 She was able to relax and learn something new.
 Kim’s hesitation to date Matthew… probably had more to do with how it was eventually received.
 There was a lot of criticism of Kim for her choice in man from Shazza and even Ron.
+(Both of whom are less than desirable.
+Shazza is a hotep and Ron was a womanizer.)
 This was interesting because neither showed any interest in Kim or her affairs prior to her dating Matthew.
 (Ron later admits he was jealous.)
 This was my first time seeing that love can come in many forms… and sometimes who you love doesn’t conform to other people’s ideas.

 I usually enjoy an antagonistic relationship, mostly because it usually masks a mutual respect and adoration.
 (Max and Kyle anyone?
 What’s interesting is when talking about Max and Kyle from Living Single people love them… but it is the same dynamic as Freddie and Ron.)
 Freddie and Ron had a similar goal but opposite way of thinking which is why they usually were each other’s sparing partners.
 Freddie and Ron were another example of people with two different upbringings and outlooks on life.
 In the first episode of season 2… Ron seems interested in getting to know Freddie (who only has eyes for Dwayne.
 Dwayne is swimming in feelings for Denise doesn’t notice much.)